-- 29. Mac's claims that the original burden-shifting statute (Ind. § 6-1.1-15-17.2) applies.
+- 28. Mac's claims that the original burden-shifting statute (Ind. § 6-1.1-15-17.2) applies.
 First, relying on the fact that the new burden-shifting statute applies only to appeals filed after its effective date, Mac's argues that the original burden-shifting statute should apply because it was the law that existed on the date Mac's filed its appeal.
 Petitioner's Post-Hearing Brief at 2-5.
-Second, Mac's claims that the assessment increased more than 5% over the original assessment for 2020 and that the Assessor's attempt to assess omitted or undervalued property, which increased the 2020 assessment to a level that was under 1% less than the 2021 assessment, was invalid because (1) Mac's was not notified of that assessment increase, and (2) Mac's bought the property without knowledge of the increase, thereby preventing a lien from attaching to the property.
+Second, Mac's claims that the assessment increased more than 5% over the original assessment for 2020, and that the Assessor's attempt to assess omitted or undervalued property, which increased the 2020 assessment to a level that was below the 2021 assessment, was invalid because (1) Mac's was not notified of that assessment increase, and (2) Mac's bought the property without knowledge of the increase, thereby preventing a lien from attaching to the property.
 Id. at 6-8.
 The Assessor disagrees, arguing that the burden-shifting statute does not govern this appeal because, among other things, it was repealed before we held our evidentiary hearing, and that even if it were still in effect, the burden would not shift because she properly increased the 2020 assessment.
-Assessor's Combined Post-Hearing Brief at 15-21. - We agree with the Assessor that the burden-shifting statute does not apply because it was repealed before we held our evidentiary hearing.
+Assessor's Combined Post-Hearing Brief at 15-21. - 29.
+We agree with the Assessor that the burden-shifting statute does not apply because it was repealed before we held our evidentiary hearing.
 We start with the principle that we must apply the law as it existed at the time of the evidentiary hearing.
 Statutes apply prospectively only, unless the Legislature "unequivocally and unambiguously" intended retroactive application, or "strong and compelling" reasons dictate retroactive application.
 State v.
 Pelley, 828 N.E.2d 915, 919 (Ind.
 2005).
-The same is true for acts repealing existing statutes.
+The same is true for acts

+Mac's Convenience Stores LLC 108 S. Main Street Findings & Conclusions Page 11 of 16 repealing existing statutes.
 Indeed, the Legislature has codified that presumption in the context of repeals, whether explicit or implied: